nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

      in particular areas of the geometry, extraction of peak stresses or deflections etc.
 5. Using engineering judgement, tweak the CAD to address any of the more pressing issues you've identified, then go back to step 3 and repeat the process.
-   - If you're lucky, you might have some variety of simplfied model from step 1 that you can adjust to correlate with your simulation results, and then use that to inform your next iteration of the CAD model.
+   - If you're lucky, you might have some variety of simplified model from step 1 that you can adjust to correlate with your simulation results, and then use that to inform your next iteration of the CAD model.
-   - Simulation results are largely best compared to other simulation results, so you might have to run a few iterations of this process to convince yourself that you're moving in the right direction.
+   - Simulation results are also largely best compared to other simulation results, so you might have to run a few iterations of this process to be happy with how your design is performing.

 ### Parametric design optimisation